 Residents are entitled to a larger household waste bin (240 litre) if they have five or more permanent residents at the property or a member of the household uses disposable nappies.

 Households with a resident who produces incontinence waste are also entitled to a 240 litre grey bin.
-You can download the form here and submit it via our self-service application.
+You can download the Larger bin medical form and submit it via our self-service application.

 A small number of properties currently use black sacks for waste rather than wheeled bins.
 Black sacks are only collected from properties that cannot accommodate a grey wheeled bin due to their design or because our vehicle can't get to them.